ClydeCMSCTeaching/de3/README.md

 First, we declare in the function a variable of type `va_list`, which stands for variadic argument list, such as `va_list args;`.
 Then, we write `va_start(args, numArgs);` which says we are going to start iterating over the argument list provided and it has length `numArgs`.

 Write a variadic function which takes the maximum of the provided list of ints.
+You can just create a single file `variadicTest.c` for this.
 ```c
 int maxInts(int numArgs, ...) {
   //todo